zhouxiaopang-9675/netbox/docs/plugins/development/rest-api.md

 #### Example

 To create a serializer for a plugin model, subclass `NetBoxModelSerializer` in `api/serializers.py`.
 Specify the model class and the fields to include within the serializer's `Meta` class.
-It is generally advisable to include a `url` attribute on each serializer.
-This will render the direct link to access the object being rendered.

 ```python
 # api/serializers.py